-Ease of gaining referee reports: Some terms are notoriously busy or filled with paper work with limited exposure to consultant rounds or teaching.
+Some terms are notoriously busy or filled with paperwork with limited exposure to consultant rounds or teaching.
 These terms may be more difficult for gaining relationships with consultants and obtaining referee reports in the lead up to job applications.
 Having a chat to colleagues who have done the term before is useful if you are a JMO going into residency in need of referee reports for job applications in 2016.
 See the onthejobs guide to picking references – The Referee.

-Personal life events: Most importantly consider when major life events like the arrival of a baby in the family, weddings, visiting relatives from overseas, etc are likely to occur in the following year and consider these when requesting annual leave and relief term preferences.
+Most importantly consider when major life events like the arrival of a baby in the family, weddings, visiting relatives from overseas, etc. are likely to occur in the following year and consider these when requesting annual leave and relief term preferences.

 In summary, be strategic in your term selection preferences.
 Talk to your peers and find out how popular different terms are – they vary year to year depending on the cohort.
 It is unreasonable to expect to get all popular subspecialty terms with no relief or ED terms, so help your JMO manager out and let him or her know which you would rather do (relief or ED) and which service terms you would be happy to do in return for an extremely popular term at an ideal time for you.
 Planning ahead and talking to your seniors is the best way for making informed term selection preferences.